muayedjj/reading-notes/Pages/day_6/ten_thousand_game_1.md

 Again the value of coverage analysis is that it helps you find which bits of your code aren't being tested.

+## Things I want to know more about:
+1. Dynamic Testing.
+2. Random mudule functions and advanced mathematical usage.

 [1]: https://www.pythonforbeginners.com/random/how-to-use-the-random-module-in-python
 [2]: https://www.edureka.co/blog/risk-analysis-in-software-testing/